Skip to main content ↓

 How hunters, farmers, and trappers can work together

-Now that we’ve covered the three main sales personas, let’s talk about how you can get them to work together to boost sales and propel your company forward:
+Now that we’ve covered the three main sales personas, let’s talk about how you can get these sales personas to work together to boost sales and propel your company forward:

 1. Identify the sales personas of your reps